 B i o g r a p h y

-David started his cello lessons with Wu Ge, a disciple of Paul Tortelier, at the age of fifteen when he was admitted to the Hong Kong Academy for Performing Arts Junior Music Programme.
-He then studied cello performance with Ray Wang when he entered the Music Department of the Chinese University of Hong Kong where he graduated in 1995.
+David started his cello lessons with Wu Ge, a disciple of Paul Tortelier, at the age of fifteen when he was admitted to the Junior Music Programme at the Hong Kong Academy for Performing Arts.
+During the four years when he read music at the Chinese University of Hong Kong, he studied the cello with Ray Wang who was a student of Orlando Cole.
 In a masterclass he played for the late Paul Olefsky whose teachers included Gregor Piatigorsky, Pablo Casals, Herbert von Karajan and Pierre Monteux.
 His cello playing has also been inspired by the late Wai-ming Wong, founding concertmaster of the Hong Kong Sinfonietta.

 David was a soloist with the Hong Kong Chamber Orchestra and has been a member of the Hong Kong Sinfonietta for over a decade.
 Apart from performing as a cellist, David also organized an orchestra which has performed music by such composers as Bach, Beethoven, Durufle, Faure, Handel, Haydn, Mahler, Mozart, Rutter and Stravinsky.